AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 ## Rest periods

-The original version used:
+A practical starting point is:

-* 90–180 seconds for major lifts
+* roughly 2–4 minutes for demanding compound lifts
-* 60–120 seconds for accessories
+* roughly 1–2 minutes for smaller accessory exercises

-That is a reasonable starting point.

-But do not turn those numbers into rigid limits.
+Do not turn those numbers into rigid limits.

 For demanding compound exercises: